International Monetary Fund: Surveillance of the global economy

 The IMF is mandated to oversee the international monetary and financial system and monitor the economic and financial policies of its member countries.
-This activity is known as surveillance and facilitates international co-operation.
+Accurate estimations require a degree of participatory surveillance.
+Market sizes and economic facts are estimated using member-state data, shared and verifiable by the organization's other member-states.
+This transparency is intended to facilitate international co-operation and trade.
 Since the demise of the Bretton Woods system of fixed exchange rates in the early 1970s, surveillance has evolved largely by way of changes in procedures rather than through the adoption of new obligations.
-The responsibilities changed from those of guardians to those of overseers of members' policies.

 The Fund typically analyses the appropriateness of each member country's economic and financial policies for achieving orderly economic growth, and assesses the consequences of these policies for other countries and for the global economy.
 For instance, The IMF played a significant role in individual countries, such as Armenia and Belarus, in providing financial support to achieve stabilization financing from 2009 to 2019.
 The maximum sustainable debt level of a polity, which is watched closely by the IMF, was defined in 2011 by IMF economists to be 120%.
-Indeed, it was at this number that the Greek economy melted down in 2010.
+Indeed, it was at this number that the Greek government-debt crisis started in 2010.

 In 1995, the International Monetary Fund began to work on data dissemination standards with the view of guiding IMF member countries to disseminate their economic and financial data to the public.
 The International Monetary and Financial Committee (IMFC) endorsed the guidelines for the dissemination standards and they were split into two tiers: The General Data Dissemination System (GDDS) and the Special Data Dissemination Standard (SDDS).

 The executive board approved the SDDS and GDDS in 1996 and 1997, respectively, and subsequent amendments were published in a revised Guide to the General Data Dissemination System.
 The system is aimed primarily at statisticians and aims to improve many aspects of statistical systems in a country.
 It is also part of the World Bank Millennium Development Goals (MDG) and Poverty Reduction Strategic Papers (PRSPs).

 The primary objective of the GDDS is to encourage member countries to build a framework to improve data quality and statistical capacity building to evaluate statistical needs, set priorities in improving timeliness, transparency, reliability, and accessibility of financial and economic data.
 Some countries initially used the GDDS, but later upgraded to SDDS.

 Some entities that are not IMF members also contribute statistical data to the systems: